MahimaSingh77/SCMPROJECT/README.md

 # SCMPROJECT
-This is repository is for SCM project
+This repository is for SCM project